ckaestne/seai/assignments/I2_tradeoffs.md

 Select and compare *three* different ML techniques to predict whether an app is malicious.
 We suggest to use some form of *neural networks* as one of the techniques.

-We provide data and a notebook with an initial SVM implementation, which you may reuse and adopt.
+We provide data and a notebook with an initial Naive Bayes implementation, which you may reuse and adopt.
 You can use the provided implementation as one of your three techniques.
 We do not expect you to invest additional effort in data cleaning or feature engineering, but you may.
 You may use any frameworks or implementations you like, including cloud services.

 ## Task 3: Summarize Findings in Memo to the Team